-The 2013 location of the Pasta Party will be at the Belle of Baton Rouge.
+The 2013 location of the Pasta Party will be at The Baton Rouge River Center.

 Where do I pick up my ticket for the Pasta Dinner?

 If you purchased Pasta Party tickets, your tickets will be included with your race packet or at a designated table at The Expo.

 Is there a place to drop sweat bags at the start line?

-Yes.
-There will be trucks near the start line to check your gear bags.
+Yes, Gear Check is located in the Louisiana State Museum prior to the race.
 Please see the detailed start area map in your Participant Guide for exact locations.
 A retrieval area is available near the finish line.